sibaku/sibaku.github.io/_posts/2017-01-30-Shadow-Mapping.markdown

 tags: [cg, computer-graphics, shadow-mapping, graphics]
 ---

-There are a lot of posts already about shadow mapping, but I wanted to also show a working implementation with code, that you can check out.
+There are a lot of posts about shadow mapping, but I wanted to also show a working implementation with code, that you can check out.
 This one will give a brief overview over the basic idea and includes the implementation using shadertoy, where you can check out the full code with comments :)

+The post assumes some familarity with the OpenGL model of rendering.
+If there are any questions, just send me a tweet (@sibaku1).

 The basic idea of shadow mapping is to render the scene as seen by the camera and remember the depth (the shadow map).
 Afterwards render it normally and check, whether a point was occluded by checking the point's depth in the shadow map.

 ![Basic setup]({{ site.url }}/assets/shadowmapping/setupnt.png)